 Hence, providing visual learning materials for my students is one of my top concerns in online teaching.
 I really make advance preparations for my presentations to meaningfully engage my students.
 Like in our brainstorming activities, I make use of colorful and interactive online tools like Padlet and Jamboard.
 My students just love and have fun posting their sticky notes and super cool ideas.

 Have you updated your toolbox?
 Your amazing choices of online education tools should build your teaching confidence and aid in making your students gain meaningful learning experiences.
 It shouldn’t complicate the online teaching environment, I must say!

 Remember, too many complications can be stressful.
 Hence, you have to avoid it.

 What techy online tools and applications do you use?
 Are your students familiar with it?
 Equally important in online teaching is choosing your tool stack wisely.
 Make sure the app’s precept caters to what your students need and what they’re interested in.

-Providing your students with engaging interactive tools should allow you to monitor your student’s progress and to provide feedback in real-time.
+Providing your students with engaging interactive tools should allow you to monitor your student’s progress and provide feedback in real time.
 There are tools for instantaneous assessment like Plickers, Edpuzzle, Formative, and many others.
 Choose the most appropriate and the most interesting.